tamannabilluraj/ascii-art/README.md

 # ascii-art

-A browser-based tool that overlays ASCII art on top of any image, no installs, no dependencies, runs entirely in your browser.
+A browser based tool that overlays ASCII art on top of any image, no installs, no dependencies, runs entirely in your browser.

 ![banner](images/ascii-art-banner.png)